Makarand41/Flask-login_registration-using-sessions/README.md

 4. Set up the database:

     - Create a MySQL database named `flask` (or update `SQLALCHEMY_DATABASE_URI` in `app.py` accordingly).
     - Update database configurations in `app.py` if necessary.
+    - Inside my flask database create a table login11 it has following attributes : id , firstname , lastname , email , password ,dob

 5. Run the application: